Need Pest Control?

 The house centipede, Scutigera coleoptrata, is the only species that lives and reproduces in people’s homes.
 It can often be found in damp spaces, such as basements, kitchens and bathrooms.

-Millipedes are not venomous.
-They employ defensive tactics when they feel they are being attacked, instead.
+A millipede is not poisonous or dangerous to humans.
+They employ defensive tactics when they feel they are being attacked instead.
 Their defensive glands produce a stinky secretion that deters predators.
 They will also curl up into a ball to protect themselves.

-While this liquid is not dangerous, it can irritate the skin and eyes if it comes in contact with them, as well as stain the skin.
+While this liquid is not dangerous, it can irritate the skin and eyes if it comes in contact with them and stains the skin.
 So, if you ever handle a millipede, make sure to wash your hands afterwards thoroughly.

 Some people are allergic to the millipede’s defensive secretion and should seek medical help if an allergic reaction occurs.

 If you’ve found centipedes in your home and want to get rid of them, don’t worry!
 You can always call the professionals!
-At Fantastic Services, we offer expert pest treatments that are sure to rid your home of those pesky crawling creatures.
+Fantastic Services offers expert pest treatments to rid your home of those pesky crawling creatures.
 So, be it centipedes, cockroaches, silverfish or any pest you can think of – we can take care of them all!
-So, what are you waiting for?
-Rid your home of the intruders today!

-Find a professional to take care of your insect issues.
+Book with a professional who can take care of any insect issue.

 Was this article helpful?
 Do you now understand the difference between centipedes and millipedes?
 Tell us down in the comments!